Running the Linux DUC v3.0 at startup

 Next you will need to create a configuration file for the noip-duc program to read.

-Create and edit the file /etc/default/noip-duc using your favorite text editor.
-I use Nano.
+Create and edit the file /etc/default/noip-duc using your preferred text editor.

 ## File: /etc/default/noip-duc